Check your cables

 Sometimes the issue is out of your control.
 You could be affected by outside signal interference, such as:

-Our blustery British weather or high pressure conditions
+Storm/windy weather or high pressure conditions

 Engineering works to your local transmitter